 Virat Kohli is happy that Rahul has improved a lot and also become a match-winner.
 However, he could continue his job in future as well.

 “He has reflected on what he needs to do in the last five six months and he has come a long way.
 Good signs for us.
-Gives a boost to the team because he keeps as well,” said the captain.
+Gives a boost to the team because he keeps as well,”

 “Look we have what we have in the team.
 It is just that Rahul really brings in good balance, if he can keep and bat that well in that position.
 He has come into the slot and he has done well so we will have to persist with that a little bit and see where that takes us and not necessarily be confused about the other options we have,”